AnjuB878/sales-dashboard-powerbi/README.md

 ![Dashboard](Sales_dashboard.png)

+## 📂 Dataset

+The dataset used in this project is the **Sample Superstore dataset**, commonly available on Kaggle.

+Source: Kaggle

-⭐ Feel free to explore and give feedback!
+⭐ Feel free to explore and give

+feedback!